 Very Important Questions and Answers about Tubal Reversal

-Here is a list of questions to ask when considering how to choose a doctor to perform your tubal reversal surgery and the types of responses you should expect.
+Here is a list of questions to ask when considering how to choose a doctor to perform your tubal reversal surgery and the responses you should expect.
 For more information or assistance, please call to speak with a Tubal Reversal Nurse.

 Question: How many tubal ligation reversals has the doctor performed?